 - International transactions or purchases in foreign countries become easier with online cash

 Of course, going cash-free and adopting digital cash and online cash mechanisms requires heavy infrastructure development as well as social acceptance which would need to be spearheaded by the government and service providers.
 Older generations in particular will be more resistant towards digital cash and online cash mechanisms, preferring to stick to the tried-and-true cash transactions.
 However, it’s important to not get left behind with the times.
+As the trend towards the next millennium looks all digital, it is a matter of time where banks or financial institutions will go obsolete and we will experience cashless societies.
 Learn more about how you can adopt digital cash and online cash mechanisms and start your cash-free journey.